dianeooty/pymaceuticals-analysis/README.md

 # pymaceuticals-analysis
-> Using the dataset for a new pharmaceutical company, I was tasked with analyzing the mice with tumor that were treated with different drug regimens.
+> Using the dataset for a new pharmaceutical company, I was tasked with analyzing the results for mice with tumor that were treated with different drug regimens.

 ## Table of Contents
 * [General Info](#general-information)